 When it comes to exercise, 59% of Sniffspot owners say their Standard Poodle benefits from moderate exercise every day, including between 1-2 hours of activity each day, including walks and active play sessions.
 The Sniffspot Poodle community would recommend this dog for first-time owners.

-Poodles come in three sizes—Standard, Miniature, and Toy—all adhering to the same breed standards.
+Poodles come in three sizes—Standard, Miniature, and Toy—all adhering to the same breed standards but with separate breed names.
 Despite their different sizes, Poodles require plenty of exercise, including fetch, jogging, and swimming, thanks to their active nature.
 Their hair, unlike fur, continuously grows and does not shed, which is a trait they share with humans.
 Known for their intelligence and versatility, Poodles excel in various roles, including service work, therapy, and even truffle hunting

 Notably, they were once part of the Iditarod Trail Sled Dog Race in 1988, though their performance led to breed restrictions.
 American icons like Elvis Presley and Jacqueline Kennedy have also had a soft spot for these elegant and capable dogs.